A Week-Long Family-Friendly Winter Escape

-(Pro note: Check out our specials and packages for the best deals on family-sized trips!
-Weekday stays typically have lower rates and smaller crowds)
+(Pro tip: Check out our specials and packages for the best deals on family-sized trips!
+Weekday stays typically have lower rates and smaller crowds.)

 Once settled in, explore the town.
-Whether you shop at the base of Winter Park Resort, peruse up-and-coming art galleries in Kremmling, find a local gem on Hot Sulphur Springs’ main street, walk the boardwalk in Grand Lake or explore unique shops in Granby, there’s plenty to see for an afternoon to help get oriented in your new home for the week!
+Whether you shop at the base of Winter Park Resort, peruse up-and-coming art galleries in Kremmling, find a local gem on the main street of Hot Sulphur Springs, walk the boardwalk in Grand Lake or explore unique shops in Granby, there’s plenty to see for an afternoon to help get oriented in your new home for the week!
 Learn more about shopping in each town.

 For dinner, find a local comfort food restaurant before turning in early for the night to prepare for an epic second day in Grand County.

-Head into the town of Granby and grab breakfast at Mid Town Café, and get ready to spend an active day at Snow Mountain Ranch – YMCA of the Rockies.
-On top of a variety of family-friendly activities all year long, Snow Mountain Ranch offers two of the top activities in the Rockies: fat biking and sleigh rides.
+Head into the town of Granby and grab breakfast at Mid Town Café and get ready to spend an active day at Snow Mountain Ranch – YMCA of the Rockies.
+On top of a variety of year-round family-friendly activities, Snow Mountain Ranch offers some of the top activities in the Rockies including fat biking and nordic skiing.

-Spend the morning riding bikes with snow tires through the trails of Snow Mountain Ranch to see what the new fat biking fad is all about.
-Explore the natural forests, snow-covered meadows and more on Snow Mountain Ranch’s 40 kilometers of groomed trails.
+Spend the morning riding bikes outfitted with snow tires along the trails of Snow Mountain Ranch to see what the new fat biking craze is all about.
+Explore natural forests, snow-covered meadows and more on Snow Mountain Ranch’s 40 kilometers of groomed trails.
 One thing’s for sure — a morning spent biking will work up an appetite!

 Grab lunch at Buckboard Grill at Snow Mountain Ranch to get indoors and warm up a bit.
-When you’re ready, head back out to go sleigh riding at Snow Mountain Ranch.
+When you’re ready, head back out to go for a sleigh ride at Snow Mountain Ranch.

-After your activities have concluded for the day, head back into town to grab some authentic Italian food at Mustachio’s on the Lake, which is located, of course, on Lake Granby.
+After your activities have concluded for the day, head back into town to grab some award-winning green chili and guacamole at Maverick's Grille.

 After dinner, find a local movie theater or live performance venue if you still have some extra energy before turning in for the night.

-A trip to Grand County wouldn’t be complete without a day for skiing!
-With lessons for the kids at all of our skiing locations, the parents or more advanced teens can head out on their own so everyone can find the experience they are looking for.
+A trip to Grand County wouldn’t be complete without a day of skiing!
+With lessons for the kids available at all of our skiing locations, parents or more advanced teens can head out on their own so everyone can find the experience they are looking for.

 Can’t decide where to go?
 Here’s our guide to ski and snowboard schools so you can choose based on your family’s needs.

-Head to Hot Sulphur Springs Resort for the morning, where you can soak in one of 22 mineral hot spring tubs to relax.
-While you’re there, consider participating in a spa treatment like a massage, facial, or body wrap to truly melt your stress away.
+Then, head to Hot Sulphur Springs Resort for the morning, where you can soak in one of 22 mineral hot spring tubs and relax.
+While you’re there, consider getting a spa treatment like a massage, facial or body wrap to truly melt your stress away.

 Fuel up for a morning of snowshoeing near Kremmling at Rabbit Ears Pass.
 Try to do the 3.7-mile route clockwise for an easier trek.
 Take in views of the Yampa Valley and the Flat Tops for a great day of hiking on snow in the Rockies!